dealii-X/dealii-X.github.io/README.md

     pip install mkdocs-material
     pip install markdown-include

-Alternatively you can use conda to install all packages into a new environment named `dealii-website` like this:
+Alternatively you can use conda to install all packages into a new environment named `dealii-X-website` like this:

     conda env create -f environment.yml